What Is a Gap Analysis Used For

 Gap Analysis Models Organized by Four Pillars

-Each of these models are made up of different sections, often titled according to one of the four pillars or components of SMS:
+Each of these models is made up of different sections, often titled according to one of the four pillars or components of SMS:

 Each section contains questions regarding the relevant SMS component.
 These questions are considered to be required elements of your operational SMS.
 Gap analysis can gain more depth by also including “custom” safety goals for the desired state of existence that expand on the compliance goals given by your aviation regulatory authority.